Mank: Filming

-Filming began on November 1, 2019, in Los Angeles.
+Filming began on November 1, 2019 in Los Angeles.
 It also took place in Victorville, California, and wrapped on February 4, 2020.
 The film was shot in black and white on Fincher's preferred RED digital camera and made reference to the aesthetics of Citizen Kane cinematographer Gregg Toland.
 Dance stated that a scene involving a drunken Mankiewicz took over 100 takes, while Seyfried said that one of her scenes took over a week and 200 takes to shoot.
 She stated, "It does feel like Groundhog Day, in a way, but that's how [Fincher] captures things that most people don't."
-The moonlight stroll between Mankiewicz and Davies was filmed at Huntington Gardens and a Pasadena mansion during the day, although it takes place at night.
+The moonlight stroll between Mankiewicz and Davies was filmed at Huntington Gardens and a Pasadena mansion during the day, but it takes place at night.
 This was done using the day for night technique.
 Shooting it during the day was necessary for the lighting Messerschmidt needed for the scene.

 Costume design

 For designing the costumes, costume designer Trish Summerville and production designer Donald Graham Burt used the noir and monochromatic filters on their iPhones to see how they would look in black and white.
-Because the film was shot in black and white and not converted afterwards, it meant Summerville had to pick colors that would pop.
+Because the film was shot in black and white and not converted, it meant Summerville had to pick colors that would pop.
 She looked at photos from 1930s Hollywood to see what was worn at the time.